MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 ## Ordinary Least Squares (OLS)

-OLS finds the combination of the features that minimises the sum of the squared residuals.
+OLS finds the combination of the features that minimises the sum of the squared residuals (RSS).
 Let's break that down.
 Given the feature values (X's), we want to determine the weights (coefficients or $$\beta$$), that when applied to our training data gives us a predicted values ($$\hat{Y}$$) as close as possible to the actual sale prices (Y).
 This makes it a supervised parametric model, as it requires the actual outcomes for the training data (supervised), and assumes a linear relationship between the features and the outcome with a fixed set of parameters (the coefficients, making it parametric).
-This gives us the following:
+Giving the following:

 $$\hat{Y} = \hat{\beta_0} + \hat{\beta_1} * X_1 + ... + \hat{\beta_n} * X_n$$